 Since squeezing occurs at a given angle $\anglesq$~[see \figref{fig:unstable_dynamics}(a)], the spatial extension of the position probability distribution of the nanoparticle grows as a function of time.
 The linear dynamics of the nanoparticle in a coherent scattering setting is well described by the master equation \eqref{master-equation} and the Hamiltonian given in \eqnref{Hamiltonian} provided that this spatial extension is smaller than the cavity optical wavelength $\lambda_c$~\cite{GonzalezBallestero2019}.
 It is thus important to check that significant squeezing occurs before the spatial extension is too large.
 This is analyzed in \figref{fig:feasibility}(d), where we show the extension timescale $\tstar$, defined as the time such that $\spares{\mv{\Xop^2(\theta=0) \hbar/{(m \Omega)}} (\tstar) }^{1/2} = 0.1 \lambda_c$, as a function of the initial mean phonon number $\bar n_b$ for two values of the cavity length (solid lines), and compare it to the squeezing timescale $1/r$ (dashed lines). \figref{fig:feasibility}(d) confirms that the asymptotic value of $S$ can be achieved faster than $\tstar$ for a mechanical mode initially in a state given by a wide range of thermal occupation numbers even well above the ground state, evidencing the broad feasibility of squeezing.
-We remark that the setup considered here models recent coherent scattering experiments~ \cite{Windey2019,Delic2019,Delic2020,Sommer2021,Ranfagni2021} that have demonstrated ground state cooling~\cite{Delic2020} and strong coupling~\cite{Sommer2021,Ranfagni2021}.
-We argue that the scheme we have presented is attainable in similar experiments where the cavity length is decreased, increasing the optomechanical coupling rate $g$ at the cost of increasing the cavity decay rate $\kappa$.
-In this context, motional cooling can be achieved via feedback~\cite{Magrini2021,Tebbenjohanns2021} and the coupling to the microcavity can be switched on and off by controlling the detuning.